share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This Hazelnut Praline Paste recipe is a copycat Nutella spread made with 3 ingredients for a delicious breakfast or as a base for a French dessert.
+This Hazelnut Praline Paste is a copycat Nutella spread made with 3 ingredients for a delicious breakfast or as a base for a French dessert.

-A praline paste is a spread made of roasted hazelnuts cooked in homemade sugar syrup and then pulse into a creamy paste.
+This praline paste is a spread made of roasted hazelnuts cooked in homemade sugar syrup and then pulse into a creamy paste.
+Hazelnut praline paste is often used in French desserts to flavor custard-like in the famous French praline eclairs or French macaroons but it can also be used to fill French crepes.

 There are two types of praline paste.
 Both are made in sugar syrup but use different types of nuts: